mff-uk/sparqless/docs/configuration.md

 ```

 Only the `endpoint` property is mandatory, since it contains the SPARQL endpoint
-which you want SPARQL2GraphQL to run against.
+which you want SPARQLess to run against.
 An endpoint looks like this:

 ```ts
 {